UnlyEd/universal-language-detector/README.md

   fallbackLanguage: FALLBACK_LANG, // Fallback language in case the user's language cannot be resolved
   acceptLanguage: get(req, 'headers.accept-language', undefined), // The accept-language header, only used on the server side
   serverCookies: cookies, // Cookie "i18next" takes precedence over navigator configuration (ex: "i18next: fr"), only used on the server side
-  acceptedLanguages: ACCEPTED_LANGUAGES, // If the detected main language isn't allowed, then the fallback will be used
+  supportedLanguages: SUPPORTED_LANGUAGES, // If the detected main language isn't allowed, then the fallback will be used
   errorHandler: (error) => { // Use you own logger here, Sentry, etc.
     console.log('Custom error handler:');
     console.error(error);